hirengondhiya/HirenGondhiya_T2A1/README.md

   1. User:
       - A User has one User Profile
   2. User Profile
       - A User Profile belongs to a User entity
-      - A User has many Payment Details
+      - A User Profile has many Payment Details
-      - A User has many Properties
+      - A User Profile has many Properties
-      - A user has one Image (Profile image)
+      - A User Profile has one Image (Profile image)
+      - A User Profile has many reviews (that they have given)
   3. Property
       - A Property belongs to a User Profile
       - A Property has many Rooms
-      - A Property has many Amenities
+      - A Property has many Amenities through AmenitiesProperty join table
       - A Property has many Schedules
       - A Property has many Reviews
       - A Property has many Bookings
       - A Property has many Images
   4. Room
       - A Room belongs to a Property
-      - A Room has many Bed Types
+      - A Room has many Beds through BedsRoom join table

-  5. Bed Type
+  5. Bed
-      - A Bed Type has many Rooms through Bed Types Rooms
+      - A Bed has many Rooms through BedsRoom join table
+  6. BedsRoom
+      - A BedsRoom belongs to a Room
+      - A BedsRoom belongs to a Bed
+  7. Amenities
+      - An amenity has many Properties through AmenitiesProperty join table
+  8. Schedule
+      - A Property Schedule belongs to a Property
+  9. Review
+      - A Review belongs to a Booking (that was made for the property)
+  10. Booking
+      - A booking belongs to a Property (the booked property)
+      - A booking belongs to a User (who made the booking)
+      - A booking has a review
+  11. Image
+      - Polymorphic relation with User Profile and Property